• Home

 “My body be cremated in the Crematorium in Golders Green in the County of London and my ashes scattered in the Garden of Remembrance and that no tablet or other memorial be erected and I also desire that neither of my sisters attend the cremation and that in the event that I shall die in Ireland I desire that I shall be buried there under a plain grass mound if there is no Crematorium in the vicinity…and that the certificate of an experienced doctor shall be obtained that I am dead”.

-Agnes leaves bequests to, amongst others, an unmarried sister Lillian Morton, her sister in law Mrs Violet Morton, her niece Mrs June Nott, wife of Donald Nott, Miss Angelina Nott Harden and her other unmarried sister Nora Morton of Perth.
-Her brothers had all predeceased her, the eldest Gerard Sinclair Morton in 1941, Reginald Charles Morton had died unmarried in Newcastle in 1934 and Bertram the youngest, a Bimbashi, (Major) in the Egyptian Army, formerly an inspector of mines in the Far East was killed during WW1 in 1917.
+Agnes made bequests to, amongst others, an unmarried sister Lillian Morton, her sister-in-law, Mrs Violet Morton, her niece, Mrs June Nott, wife of Donald Nott, Miss Angelina Nott Harden and her other unmarried sister, Nora Morton of Perth.
+Her brothers had all predeceased her, the eldest, Gerard Sinclair Morton, in 1941, Reginald Charles Morton died unmarried in Newcastle in 1934, and Bertram, the youngest, a Bimbashi (Major) in the Egyptian Army, formerly an inspector of mines in the Far East, was killed in 1917 during WW1.

-Of her sister Kathleen there is no mention, other than her former spouse Basil St John Reyner who was charged with overseeing her funeral arrangements.
-Alas, Basil too had passed away before Agatha at his home in London in 1950.
+There is no mention of her sister Kathleen, other than the reference to her former husband, Basil St John Reyner, who was appointed to oversee Agnes’s funeral arrangements.
+Sadly, Basil had also predeceased Agnes, having died at his home in London in 1950.

 Robert Rutherford Morton

-Her father, Robert Rutherford was born of the 26th August 1840 and baptised at Shaws Lane Protestant Relief Congregation to parents John Morton and Hannah Hoffman who were married at Berwick in February 1826.
+Agatha's father, Robert Rutherford Morton, was born on the 26th August 1840 and baptised at Shaws Lane Protestant Relief Congregation, Berwick upon Tweed to parents John Morton and Hannah Hoffman, who were also married in Berwick in February 1826.

 Robert Rutherford son of John Morton, Butcher,